PrasoonDhaneshwar/SpaceWalls/README.md

 **Schedule wallpaper** through these archives, your favorites or a new content everyday.

 ## **👇 Download** ##
-Click [here](https://github.com/PrasoonDhaneshwar/Astronomy-Picture-of-the-Day-Kotlin/blob/main/Astronomy-Picture-of-the-Day-v1.0.apk) to download **Astronomy Picture Of The Day.**
+Click [here](https://github.com/PrasoonDhaneshwar/Astronomy-Picture-of-the-Day-Kotlin/blob/main/Astronomy-Picture-of-the-Day-v1.0.apk) to download **SpaceWalls.**

 ## **✨App Features:** ##
 - Browse archives from **1995** to present day